 Charlotte Maschke

-I am a Neuroscience PhD student at McGill University and my work aims to prognosticate recovery of consciousness after traumatic brain injury.
-I am passionate about theories of consciousness, the intersection between neuroscience and artificial intelligence and the symbiosis of science and art.
+I did my PhD in Neuroscience at McGill University and my work aims to prognosticate recovery of consciousness after traumatic brain injury.
+I am passionate about neuroscience of consciousness and the symbiosis of science and art.

 Short Bio